Al Gomes: Big Noise

-He also conceived and produced American Idol's Katharine McPhee's iTunes Christmas single, "A Gift to You," as well as serving as a regional judge for the TV show.
+He also conceived and produced American Idol's Katharine McPhee's iTunes Christmas single, "A Gift to You", as well as serving as a regional judge for the TV show.

-Gomes has also worked with The Beach Boys, Red Hot Chili Peppers, Chicago, Dionne Warwick, Jim Brickman, Béla Fleck, Rock and Roll Hall of Famers Little Anthony and the Imperials, Gregory Porter, Jay Geils, Paul Doucette (Matchbox 20), Glenn Tilbrook (Squeeze), Freddy Cole, Bill Harley, multi-platinum producer Shelly Yakus, actor/directors Andrew McCarthy, Tiffani Thiessen, William Shatner, and many great independent artists.
+Gomes has also worked with The Beach Boys, Red Hot Chili Peppers, Chicago, Smokey Robinson, Dionne Warwick, Jim Brickman, Béla Fleck, Rock and Roll Hall of Famers Little Anthony and the Imperials, Gregory Porter, Jay Geils, Paul Doucette (Matchbox 20), Glenn Tilbrook (Squeeze), Freddy Cole, Bill Harley, multi-platinum producer Shelly Yakus, actor/directors Andrew McCarthy, Tiffani Thiessen, William Shatner, and many great independent artists.

-Gomes’ work has earned him gold and multi-platinum awards from the Recording Industry Association of America.
+Gomes' work has earned him Gold and Multi-Platinum Records from the Recording Industry Association of America.

 He has produced 19 award-winning CD compilations including CDs for First Night Boston and the National Association of College Broadcasters.
 The NACB CD received Print Magazine's annual 'CD Design Award.'

 He also produced the original motion picture soundtrack CDs for the directorial debuts of actors Andrew McCarthy ('News for the Church') and Tiffani Thiessen ('Just Pray,' which featured Paul Doucette from Matchbox 20 and Lori McKenna).
 He also produced two music documentaries, 1988’s 'The Rash Christmas Special' and 2005's 'Billy Gilman: The Making of Everything and More.'

-Gomes is a full voting and nominating member of the National Academy of Recording Arts & Sciences (The Grammy Awards), as well as serving on the Grammy Nomination Craft Committees for Best Recording Package and Best Box Set.
+Gomes is a full voting and nominating member of The Recording Academy (The Grammy Awards), as well as serving on the Grammy Nomination Craft Committees for Best Recording Package and Best Box Set.